-- Payments from the annuity shall be considered income in accordance with Article 10. - If payments are deferred at any time, the cash surrender value of the annuity shall be considered available property.

-a.
-PERIOD CERTAIN ANNUITIES
+- > Payments from the annuity shall be considered income in accordance with Article 10. - If payments are deferred at any time, the cash surrender value of the annuity shall be considered available property. - a.
+PERIOD CERTAIN ANNUITIES - Once the individual or spouse receives or takes steps to receive periodic payments of principal and interest, the balance of the annuity shall be considered unavailable.

-- Once the individual or spouse receives, or takes steps to receive periodic payments of principal and interest the balance of the annuity shall be considered unavailable. - Payments must be scheduled to exhaust any balance remaining in the annuity, at or before the end of the annuitant's life expectancy, based upon the life expectancy tables compiled by the Actuary of the Social Security

-Administration included in this section.
+- Payments must be scheduled to exhaust any balance remaining in the annuity, at or before the end of the annuitant's life expectancy, based upon the life expectancy tables compiled by the Actuary of the Social Security Administration included in this section.
 To determine whether or not the balance of the annuity will be exhausted by the end of the annuitant's life expectancy, refer to the life expectancy tables compiled by the Office of the Actuary of the Social Security Administration, provided in this section.
-Enter the tables with the age of the annuitant as of the date the annuity was purchased or the date the payment plan was established, whichever is the most recent.

-- If the years of expected life remaining for the annuitant based on the life expectancy tables compiled by the Actuary of the Social Security Administration, is less than the years of scheduled payments remaining under the terms of the annuity, and if the annuity cannot be restructured the payments in excess of the annuitant's life expectancy shall be considered a transfer of property that may be a disqualifying transfer.
-(See "Note" below.) - Any predetermined specified amount or number of payments set aside for any other individual (other than for the sole benefit of the spouse) shall be considered a transfer of property that may be a disqualifying transfer.
+Enter the tables with the age of the annuitant as of the date the annuity was purchased or the date the payment plan was established, whichever is the most recent. - If the years of expected life for the annuitant, based on the life expectancy tables compiled by the Actuary of the Social Security Administration, is less than the years of scheduled payments under the terms of the annuity, and if the annuity cannot be restructured, then the payments in excess of the annuitant's life expectancy shall be considered a transfer of property for less than fair market value that may be a disqualifying transfer.
+(See "Note" below.) - ✓ Years of expected life is determined by using the age of the person at the time the annuity was purchased or the date the payment plan was implemented, whichever is the most recent. - Any predetermined specified amount or number of payments set aside for any other individual (other than for the sole benefit of the spouse) shall be considered a transfer of property that may be a disqualifying transfer.
 (See "Note" below.) - After payments to the annuitant begin, if payments are later designated that payments are to be made to any other individual (other than for the sole benefit of the individual or spouse), the payments shall be considered a transfer of income that may be a disqualifying transfer in the future.
 (See "Note" below.)